 This debate ( audio | 1:20m ) took place last week between Chris Hallq and Calum Miller.
 It was supposed to be on probability and the resurrection, though they didn't really go into the details that the title of the episode implies, sadly.

 2.25 Stars: Nothing too insightful seeps out of this debate with a blogging favorite and young English apologist.

 Hallq's posts on the show.

 I won't lie, I was pretty disappointed with the show.
 From reading the APF reviews of the past shows of Unbelievable and a few of my own experiences with other eps, it seems like the show has misses that significantly outweigh the hits.
 This is a bummer considering the show does get great guests and has such interesting topics!

 But on to the debate.
 Or lack of it.
-It seemed like there was the hope this would become a more technical debate in that it would talk more about probability.
-But Bayes Theorem was only brought up once and it actually wasn't even defined or explained, at least not directly.
+I had some hope this would become a more technical debate in that it would talk more about probability.
+Bayes Theorem was only brought up once and it actually wasn't even defined or explained, at least not directly.

-Technical: Good AQ - it's radio.
+Good audio quality - it's radio.

 8-23-2015 Lowered the score, cleaned up some writing.